 Yes, you may need your doctor to send over a breast pump prescription.
-I don’t recall having to do this with my first pregnancy but I definitely had to second time.
+I don’t recall having to do this with my first pregnancy, but I definitely had to the second time.

-I just sent in a message via Mychart to my doctor about where to send the breast pump prescription.
-My doctor did it within the day no problem.
+I just sent a message via Mychart to my doctor about where to send the breast pump prescription.
+My doctor did it within the day, no problem.